dgallitelli/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

   ![CFN Service Selection](images/consoleCfnSelect.png)

 6. We are going to deploy a pre-built application via a CloudFormation template - this will be a fully-functioning recommendation system, allowing access to multiple Amazon Personalize features.
 But it has one drawback - there are no models built into it!
 So we will create them in this lab, and when they are ready we will re-configure this application to use them.
-But first we need to deploy this skeleton application but downloading this file from the workshop repository.
+But first we need to deploy this skeleton application by downloading this file from the workshop repository.
 Right-click on the following link and download the template to a file on your local computer, remembering to keep it as a text file with a **.yml** extention.

   https://raw.githubusercontent.com/drandrewkane/AI_ML_Workshops/master/lab-6-Personalize_your_Recommendations/cloudformation_template.yml